Marco Sau: Early life

 Sau has been nicknamed Pattolino (Duckling) since childhood.
 His idol growing up was the striker Gianfranco Zola, also from his native Province of Nuoro in Sardinia.

-While visiting an uncle in Scotland in his early teens, Sau played in the youth ranks of Livingston and a local team in Gourock.
+While visiting an uncle in Scotland in his early teens, Sau played in the youth ranks of Livingston and a local team in Gourock called Glenburn Thistle.

-While in Scotland, Marco attended Greenock High School where he was best friends with Mark Percival.

 Club career

 Cagliari

 Sau turned professional at Cagliari in 2007.
 On 25 June 2008 he was signed by AlbinoLeffe.
 On 15 July 2009, he was loaned to Lecco.

 Foggia

-In August 2010 Sau was acquired by Foggia of Lega Pro Prima Divisione by head coach Zdenek Zeman in co-ownership deals, for a peppercorn of €500, scoring 20 league goals that season.
+In August 2010 Sau was acquired by Foggia of Lega Pro Prima Divisione by head coach Zdeněk Zeman in co-ownership deals, for a peppercorn of €500, scoring 20 league goals that season.
 In June 2011 Foggia acquired Sau and Salvatore Burrai outright for a total of €207,000 by a closed tender mediated by Lega Serie A. However they were returned to Cagliari on 31 August 2011 for the same total price (Burrai for free and Sau for €207,000).
 Foggia later brought the transfer to court to claim the transfer documents were falsified.